This article sets the guidelines for navigating the Group Policy interface.

 Scan Profile Name – In this section you can add the name for the profile you want to create.

-Scan Type – This allows you to chose what type of scan you wish Thor Vigilance to run in the profile created.
+Scan Type – This allows you to choose what type of scan you wish Thor Vigilance to run in the profile created.

 - Full scan – profile will scan all the local files on the endpoints that have the policy applied